-In contrast, LPA signaling through the same receptor, LPA1, promoted resistance of primary mouse lung fibroblasts (PMLF) to apoptosis.
+In contrast, LPA signaling through the same receptor, LPA1, promoted resistance of primary mouse lung fibroblasts (PMLFs) to apoptosis.
 Fibroblasts and myofibroblasts appear to be abnormally resistant to apoptosis in IPF (12).
-In addition to the abilities of LPA and LPA1 to promote fibroblast recruitment and vascular leak, LPA-LPA1 signaling therefore may also contribute to the development of pulmonary fibrosis following lung injury by promoting epithelial cell apoptosis but fibroblast resistance to apoptosis.
+In addition to the abilities of LPA and LPA1 to promote fibroblast recruitment and vascular leak, LPA-LPA1 signaling may also contribute to the development of pulmonary fibrosis after lung injury by promoting epithelial cell apoptosis but fibroblast resistance to apoptosis.
 Loss of these effects of LPA-LPA1 signaling on epithelial cell and fibroblast apoptosis may therefore represent two additional mechanisms through which LPA1 KO mice are dramatically protected from bleomycin-induced fibrosis, as we have previously observed (2).
 Some of the data presented in this paper have previously been reported in abstract form (13).

-MATERIAL AND METHODS
+MATERIALS AND METHODS

-Animals and bleomycin administration
+Animals and Bleomycin Administration

-Experiments comparing LPA1 KO and wild type (WT) mice used sex- and weight-matched offspring of mice heterozygous for the LPA1 mutant allele, which were hybrids of the C57Bl/6 and 129Sv/J genetic backgrounds (14).
-These mice consequently on average had similar assortments of genes from the C57Bl/6 and 129Sv/J backgrounds.
-Experiments measuring BAL LPA concentrations used WT C57Bl/6 mice purchased from NCI-Frederick Mouse Repository.
-All bleomycin-challenged mice received 3U/kg of bleomycin (Gensia Sicor Pharmaceuticals, Irvine, CA, USA) in a total volume of 50μl sterile saline by intratracheal injection.
-All experiments used mice that were 6 to 10 weeks of age, and all mice were maintained in a specific pathogen-free (SPF) environment certified by the American Association for Accreditation of Laboratory Animal Care (AAALAC).
+Experiments comparing LPA1 KO and WT mice used sex- and weightmatched offspring of mice heterozygous for the LPA1 mutant allele, which were hybrids of the C57Bl/6 and 129Sv/J genetic backgrounds (14).
+These mice on average had similar assortments of genes from the C57Bl/6 and 129Sv/J backgrounds.
+Experiments measuring bronchoalveolar lavage (BAL) LPA concentrations used WT C57Bl/6 mice purchased from the NCI-Frederick Mouse Repository.
+All bleomycin-challenged mice received 3 U/kg of bleomycin (Gensia Sicor Pharmaceuticals, Irvine, CA) in a total volume of 50 $\mu$ l sterile saline by intratracheal injection.
+All experiments used mice that were 6 to 10 weeks of age, and all mice were maintained in a specific pathogen-free environment certified by the American Association for Accreditation of Laboratory Animal Care.
 All experiments were performed in accordance with National Institute of Health guidelines and protocols approved by the Massachusetts General Hospital Subcommittee on Research Animal Care.